Bideford: Sport and recreation

-Bideford has two King George's Fields, which are memorials to King George V. One field is used primarily as the home ground of the main local rugby union club, Bideford RFC (Chiefs) who currently play in Tribute South West 1 West.
-The other field, commonly referred to as The Sports Ground, is the home to Bideford AFC, the town's main local football club, they currently play in the Southern Football League Premier Division and are managed by Sean William Joyce.
-In over 60 seasons, the club has never been relegated, a distinction it shares only with Arsenal and Everton.
+Bideford has two King George's Fields, which are memorials to King George V. One field is used primarily as the home ground of the main local rugby union club, Bideford RFC (Chiefs) who currently play in Counties 1 Western West.

+The other field, commonly referred to as The Sports Ground, is the home to Bideford AFC, the town's main local football club, they currently play in the Southern Football League Division One South and are managed by Sean William Joyce.

 East-the-Water also has its own football club, Shamwickshire Rovers FC, which plays at Pollyfield.

 There is a cricket club in the park called Victoria Park Cricket Club, but there is also Bideford, Littleham and Westward Ho!
 Cricket Club and they play in Westward Ho!

 There are two bowling clubs in the town, one is Bideford Bowling Club who play near to The Sports Ground, and the other is Bideford Victoria Park Bowling Club.

 There is also a gymnastics club in the town called the North Devon Display Gymnastic Club.

 In 2009 the sixth stage of the Tour of Britain finished in the town, and large crowds lined the quay where it finished.
 In 2012 the Tour of Britain passed through the town, again large crowds came out to watch.

 On 19 March 2012 the 2012 Olympic torch relay passed through the town, when large crowds lined the town's streets, and school children from the town's schools were also allowed to line the route – even though it was during the school day.